-A philosophical approach based on the view that reality has a logical structure accessible to deductive reasoning and proof, and holding, as against empiricism, that reason unsupported by sense experience is a source of "synthetic knowledge" – knowledge, primarily of certain fundamental concepts and principles in logic and mathematics, which, it is argued, cannot be denied without contradiction and yet cannot be dismissed as merely analytic.
-(See also universals and realism.
+Rationalism is a philosophical approach based on the view that reality has a logical structure accessible to deductive reasoning and proof, and holding, as against empiricism, that reason unsupported by sense experience is a source of "synthetic knowledge" – knowledge, primarily of certain fundamental concepts and principles in logic and mathematics, which, it is argued, cannot be denied without contradiction and yet cannot be dismissed as merely analytic.
+(See also universals and realism.)
 Major rationalists in modern philosophy include Descartes, Spinoza, and Leibniz.

 Related category• PHILOSOPHY

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact